 This typical local museum is on the main road parallel to the promenade.
 It has a few interesting exhibits, particularly about the fact that this village was on the dividing line between the Germans and the Roman empire.
 It’s worth a quick 15-minute visit: more if you can read German, since all of the signage is in German.

 Museum Bad Ems: Römerstraße 97.
 Admission free.
-Website.
+Website (only in German.
+Use Google translate).

 The Beatles Museum and Café Yellow Submarine